pytorch/xla/API_GUIDE.md

 ## XLA Tensor Deep Dive

 Using XLA tensors and devices requires changing only a few lines of code.
-But even though XLA tensors act a lot like CPU and CUDA tensors their internals are different.
+But even though XLA tensors act a lot like CPU and CUDA tensors, their internals are different.
 This section describes what makes XLA tensors unique.

 ### XLA Tensors are Lazy